aftabahmad888/password_generation_app/README.md

 ## Overview

 This week’s challenge requires me to create an application that an employee can use to generate a random password based on criteria they’ve selected by modifying starter code.
 This app requires me to run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that I write.
 It should have a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.
+I also took help from online resources like Google.com and did my research and then completed this task.

 ## Requirments and completion: